Moldedpeanuts/landing-page/README.md

 - **Mobile Responsiveness** : Can be enhanced using media queries to ensure the page looks good on all screen sizes.
 - **JavaScript Interactivity**: Adding dynamic features like scroll animations or a navigation bar that adjust based on user interaction.
+- **Advanced Styling** : More advanced CSS features could be incorporated such as CSS Grid, animations or transitions for visual flair.

+## Acknowledgement

+- The Odin Project curriculum for the inspiration and structure for this project.